Speaker Johnson navigates 'mission impossible' to avoid shutdown, without clear plan

 Slow going in the Senate

 In upper chamber, lawmakers are trying to come up with a alternative stopgap proposal.
-Because of Senate rules, any plan will require sixty votes to pass, necessitating bipartisan support.
+Because of Senate rules, any plan will require 60 votes to pass, necessitating bipartisan support.

 Senators have largely remained quiet as they wait for House Republicans to unveil a proposal.
 In remarks on the Senate floor Thursday, Majority Leader Chuck Schumer of New York said the only way forward was through bipartisan cooperation.